jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 ```bash
 streamlit run Home.py
 ```
-5. Open the app in your browser.
-Once the app starts, your terminal will display a local URL.
+5. Once the app starts, your terminal will display a local URL.
 Click this link or copy and paste it into your web browser to start exploring the app.

 ---